Forms in the Primary Hierarchy

 1. Formal: These elements are already found elsewhere in the Action Domain and the Taxonomy does not permit duplication.

-2. Practical: The performance pressure ensures that a deed or intervention will occur under normal conditions, and so there should be no need for willingness as well.
+2. Practical: The performance pressure can ensure that a deed or intervention occurs under normal conditions.
+The degree of willingness is then an additional factor.

 Willingness must be applied in situations where, left to yourself, you would not take action and neither internal nor external pressures for performance would activate you.
 From a purely egotistic perspective, you view the situation calling for action as too difficult or too complicated.
 It is beyond what you believe that you can achieve, and the sensible thing is to retreat or give up.